Technologies for teaching

 The TEL team is available to advise on how you might embed these into teaching practices to facilitate meaningful interactions, group work, self-assessment and personalised learning.
 Please contact us at email@example.com.

 Please note that we do not have any ownership or control of these technologies as they are hosted externally.
 Each user needs to ensure that their use of these technologies complies with data protection and GDPR, copyright, University policies and other legal requirements.
-Once again, we can provide support and guidance.
+Once again, we will try to provide support and guidance with this.